 Then there is the whole well-rounded teaching of karate that has so many facets.
-Those facets include, but are not limited to: physical muscle memory and challenges, physical fitness, the cultural mystery mentioned above, Asian history knowledge as it applies to karate, and learning the Japanese language.
+Those facets include, but are not limited to: physical muscle memory and challenges, physical fitness, Asian history knowledge as it applies to karate, and learning the Japanese language.
 Then there are the aspects of: self-improvement in any area you choose, goal-setting, learning to take and give support in a group setting, support in improving your attitude, and consistently working on being an example of karate’s traditional values.

 This article says how it’s important to teach your kids grit.
 It quotes Angela Duckworth, Distinguished Professor of Psychology as saying you can teach kids grit by trying to “cultivate something which grabs their attention initially, but that they become familiar with enough, knowledgeable enough that they wake up the next day and the next day and the next year, and they’re still interested in this thing.”
-If course no matter how interesting, children and teens will have cycles where their zest for anything wanes.
+Of course no matter how interesting, children and teens will have cycles where their zest for anything wanes.
 But still, karate meets kids where they are in providing an interesting activity which can grow with them throughout their lives.

 That article is how to set your children up to lead happy, successful lives.
 It is not about karate.
 But in addition to grit, it mentions helping your kids build meaningful relationships.
 That happens naturally for kids who are part of the dojo.
-And with their parents’ help, it happens even more easily for students.
+And with their parents’ help, it happens even more easily.
 Another point mentioned is the importance of teaching your children to be all-around healthy.
 Karate helps with the physical exercise part of that, and encourages a healthy lifestyle.

 There are other ways that karate meets kids where they are and also helps set them up for a happier, more successful life.
 Here I have just mentioned my favorites.
 One of the first things talked about in the article referenced above is becoming happier and less stressed yourself in order to help your children learn to be happy and successful.
 I have a great tool to help you do that, and you can even do it with your kids.
 That tool is family karate classes.